-The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Mirena Lawsuits.
+The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Mirena Lawsuits.
 We are handling individual litigation nationwide and currently accepting new Mirena injury and death cases in all 50 states.

 If you or a loved one has been injured by Mirena you should contact our law firm immediately.
 You may be entitled to compensation by filing a Mirena Suit and we can help.